 Setting this option may cause linker errors.
-This happens if default libraries needed by Jamaica are overridden.
-These errors may be avoided by using the "+"-notation: -object+=files.
+This happens if default object files needed by Jamaica are overridden.
+These errors may be avoided by using the optional "+"-notation: -object+=files.

 Multiple object files should be separated by the system specific path separator: colon ":" on Unix systems and semicolon ";" on Windows.